 The Owakudani area will surely will take your breath away, not just for the magnificent view of nearby Mt.
 Fuji on a clear day, but also from the rising volcanic gases that originate underneath the valley itself.
 When you look around you, there is an infinite amount of steam pouring up through vents scattered around the mountain, and a very distinct odor that will remind you that you are indeed traversing an active volcanic valley.

 Owakudani’s Black Eggs

 There are a few hiking trails around the Owakudani station, but there is one trail that you shouldn't miss - the upward trek to the egg boiling site.
 The trail begins immediately outside the Owakudani ropeway station and continues about 15 minutes uphill.
 At the top, you will be rewarded with the opportunity to feast on freshly boiled black eggs!

-When I visited Owakudani, five eggs were selling for ¥500.
+The price for five eggs is ¥500.
 Some people will hike up the mountain to eat the eggs at around 1,050 meters above sea level.
 However, you can also buy them from one of the stores in Owakudani Station.
 There are also plenty of other omiyage (souvenirs) to choose from, if you are not too keen about bringing home the eggs.
 There are manju (bean jam buns) that have been designed to look like the black eggs, as well as tasty cookies!

 In recent years, an increased level of noxious gases caused the closure of the ropeway and trails around Owakudani for a prolonged amount of time.
 While the ropeway is currently running its full route once again, some of the trails remain closed to visitors and the volatile nature of the region means the area's accessibility is subject to change.
 For up-to-date information on the status of the ropeway and the trails around Owakudani, please visit the Hakone Ropeway homepage.